God Himself, the Unique III

 No One Can Change the Fact That God Holds Sovereignty Over Human Fate

 After listening to everything I have just said, has your idea of fate changed?
 How do you understand the fact of God’s sovereignty over human fate?
 To put it plainly, under God’s authority, every person actively or passively accepts His sovereignty and His arrangements, and no matter how one struggles in the course of one’s life, no matter how many crooked paths one walks, in the end one will return to the orbit of fate that the Creator has traced out for them.
 This is the insuperability of the Creator’s authority and the manner in which His authority controls and governs the universe.
 It is this insuperability, this form of control and governance, that is responsible for the laws that dictate the lives of all things, that allow humans to reincarnate again and again without interference, that make the world turn regularly and move forward, day after day, year after year.
 You have witnessed all these facts and you understand them, whether superficially or deeply, and the depth of your understanding depends on your experience and knowledge of the truth, and on your knowledge of God.
-How well you know the truth reality, how much you have experienced of God’s words, how well you know God’s essence and disposition—all of these represent the depth of your understanding of God’s sovereignty and arrangements.
+How well you know the reality of the truth, how much you have experienced of God’s words, how well you know God’s essence and disposition—all of these represent the depth of your understanding of God’s sovereignty and arrangements.
 Does the existence of God’s sovereignty and arrangements depend on whether human beings submit to them?
 Is the fact that God possesses this authority determined by whether humanity submits to it?
 God’s authority exists regardless of the circumstances.
 In all situations, God dictates and arranges every human fate and all things in accordance with His thoughts and His wishes.
 This will not change as a result of human change; it is independent of man’s will, cannot be altered by any changes in time, space, and geography, for God’s authority is His very essence.
 Whether man is able to know and accept God’s sovereignty, and whether man is able to submit to it—neither of these considerations alters in the slightest the fact of God’s sovereignty over human fate.
 That is to say, no matter what attitude man takes toward God’s sovereignty, it simply cannot change the fact that God holds sovereignty over human fate and over all things.
 Even if you do not submit to God’s sovereignty, He still commands your fate; even if you cannot know His sovereignty, His authority still exists.
 God’s authority and the fact of God’s sovereignty over human fate are independent of human will, and do not change in accordance with man’s preferences and choices.
 God’s authority is everywhere, at every hour, at every instant.
 Heaven and earth will pass away, but His authority will never pass away, for He is God Himself, He possesses unique authority, and His authority is not restricted or limited by people, events, or things, by space or by geography.
 At all times, God wields His authority, shows His might, continues His management work as He always has; at all times, He rules all things, provides for all things, orchestrates all things—just as He always has.
 No one can change this.
 It is fact; it has been the unchanging truth since time immemorial!

 The Proper Attitude and Practice for One Who Wishes to Submit to God’s Authority